ku-dml/mol-infer/HPS/Module_3/Solving_an_MILP_for_the_Inverse_Problem/README.md

 ** UNDER CONSTRUCTION (2024.2.16) **

-## Solving an MILP for the Inverse Probem
+## Solving an MILP for the Inverse Problem

-This folder contains the code to generate **ONE** chemical graph by solving an MILP formulation for the inverse problem of the machine learning method, once given:
+This folder contains the code to generate **ONE** chemical graph by solving an MILP formulation for the inverse problem of the machine learning method, described in Section 6.2, paragraph "Solving an MILP for the Inverse Problem", once given:
 - files describing the hyperplane used to split the data set to two subsets;
 - files describing the weights/parameters of the prediction functions for the two subsets obtained from [Module 2](HPS/Module_2);
 - files describing the topological specification $\sigma$;